 The musky smell I associated with male goats filled the air.
 When I asked Stefano about this odour, he got very excited.

-Five minutes later, Stefano was even more animated and grabbed Billy.
+Five minutes later, Stefano was even more animated.

 “Look!
 Can you see him?”

 Now a strong light was shined and yes!
 We could see one of the deer.
 He looked like an elk with an impressive set of antlers.

 “He doesn’t care what we do now.
 He is totally engaged in fighting for the females.
 Normally he would have run from us as soon as our cars arrived.”